Maffey/GithubDatabaseProject/README.md

 # GithubDatabaseProject
 Project made for Databases Course.
 It's a database of github repositories.
 Great recursion, right?
+Made in Polish.

 ## Login information